-Workshop uses poetry to challenges Islamophobia
+Workshop uses poetry to challenge Islamophobia

 There’s an age-old debate about whether art can influence public opinion and contribute to social change.
 Regardless of personal views, its potential to create empathy in people from different backgrounds and to challenge assumptions was at the forefront of Leeds Trinity University’s recent Reclaiming the Narrative About Islamaphobia workshop.